 RAMM and Plymouth City Museum and Art Gallery’s Reach South West consortium received funding from 2014 to March 2018.

 Renaissance Major Grants Programme: Reach South West previously benefited from this funding between 2012 to 2015.

 Museum Development Fund

-A partnership of the Royal Albert Memorial Museum Exeter, Bristol Museums, Galleries and Archives, Plymouth City Museum and Art Gallery and the South West Federation of Museums and Art Galleries is one of the nine successful applicants to Arts Council England’s Museum development fund.
+A partnership of the Royal Albert Memorial Museum Exeter, Bristol Museums, Galleries and Archives, Plymouth City Museum and Art Gallery and the South West Federation of Museums and Art Galleries was one of nine successful applicants to Arts Council England’s Museum development fund.

-This innovative partnership will receive £1,192,000 between 2012 and 2015 to provide a network of professional advice to all museums in the South West region, particularly supporting smaller museums.
-Their priority will be to improve the sustainability and resilience of the museums sector, helping to maximise benefits to audiences and communities.
+This innovative partnership received £1,192,000 between 2012 and 2015 to provide a network of professional advice to all museums in the South West region, particularly supporting smaller museums.

 Designation Challenge Fund

 The MLA’s Designation Scheme has identified RAMM’s World Cultures collection as a pre-eminent collection of national and international importance.
 The collection has benefited from the Designation Challenge Fund (DCF) which supports improved management and accessibility of these collections.
 Projects have included joint exhibitions at Plymouth and Stroud museums and work with local schools and universities to link the display into the curriculum themes of citizenship and identity.

 Linking RAMM’s new Garden Entrance to Rougemont Gardens and placing the Roman Wall in a perfect setting is a new informal open area – the Garden – which is for picnics, live events, and quiet repose.
 This area was made possible by funding from Viridor Credits, an independent, not-for-profit organisation which provides funding for community, heritage and biodiversity projects around the UK through the Landfill Communities Fund.